Code-Institute-Submissions/ShellyBrady-PP2-Collective-Nouns-Quiz/README.md

 ## Features of The Collective Noun Quiz

 ### The Heading
-The Heading is a call to action-an invitation to the viewer to catch their attention.
+The heading is a call to action-an invitation to the viewer to catch their attention.
 The next line is a challenge to the viewer to test their skills and interact with the quiz.

 ### The Question Area
 The middle part of the quiz is taken up by the question and, underneath it, the current collective noun.
-The user must decide whether the collective nown is right or not.
+The user must decide whether the collective noun is right or not.

 ### The Answer Buttons
 Immediately below the question are the two answer buttons-basically true and false.
 The true button is labelled "I think that's right" whereas the false button is labelled "I don't think so".
 The buttons change colour when the pointer is hovered over it.

 ### The Score Area
 If the user clicks the button labelled with the correct answer for the current question, the number on the left of the score will increase by one point.
-If they choose the wrong answer it will not change.
+If they choose the wrong answer, it will not change.
 The number on the right indicates how many questions there are to answer in the quiz.

 ### The Controls
 The latter part of the quiz is taken up by the control buttons- prev/next, restart and submit.
 The restart button resets the quiz to its original view.
 The submit button submits the user's score and delivers feedback on the user's performance.
 If the user gets less than three questions correct, they will see a message that says, "Maybe you should try again!"
 An image of a litter of kittens with sad faces will show under the feedback.
-If the user gets 3 or more points they will see a message that says, "Well done, you did great!" accompanied with a photo of dolphins that look like they are smiling.
+If the user gets 3 or more points, they will see a message that says, "Well done, you did great!" accompanied by a photo of dolphins that look like they are smiling.

 ![Try Again Message](README.Images/try%20again!.PNG)